jazzband/django-waffle/docs/types/flag.rst

 :Percent:
     A percentage of users for whom the flag will be active, if no other criteria applies to them.
+:Session:
+    The flag will only have the percentage chance to be active if these Key/Value pairs match in the request's session.
 :Superusers:
     Is this flag always active for superusers?
 :Staff: